Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 The Dean will select the outside member(s) mentioned above from a pool of five tenured professors or those holding the rank of associate/senior specialist.
 In order to form that pool, the candidate will be invited to suggest up to three outside members of KU’s faculty which the DCPT may take into consideration.
 The candidate will also be allowed to indicate up to three names s/he would not like on the list; the DCPT will honor that indication.
 The candidate will not vote on the membership of the pool to be submitted to the Dean.

-When promoting from the rank of Associate Professor to Full Professor: consistent with the principle that at least five faculty members are necessary to conduct an evaluation, the DCPT will be comprised of full professors, senior specialists, and the Chair of the Department of French and Italian (regardless of the chair’s rank).
+When promoting from the rank of Associate Professor to Full Professor: consistent with the principle that at least five faculty members are necessary to conduct an evaluation, the DCPT will be comprised of full professors, senior specialists, and the Chair of the Department of French, Francophone and Italian Studies (regardless of the chair’s rank).

 If the DCPT does not number at least five members from that constituency, then the department will seek full professors from outside units in appropriate fields, and appoint additional members to constitute a committee of five in consultation with, and with the final approval of the office of the Dean of the College of Liberal Arts and Sciences.
 The committee will elect its chair from among the departmental members serving on the DCPT.